DunjaNesic/multiplayer-game-front/README.md

 ﻿# Client Side README
-# BarbieHeimer Multiplayer Online Game, using React.js for front-end, Node.js for Back-end and Socket.io for real-time communication
+# BarbieHeimer Online Multiplayer Game, using React.js, Node.js and Socket.io

 ### Overview
 This client is designed to facilitate a two-player online guessing game.